-- Electronics: cell phones, smart watches, laptop computers, e-readers, tablets, music players, etc. (anything with a screen).
-We maintain an unplugged, non-screen environment. - Food of any kind, including candy or chewing gum (all snacks are provided) - Money, jewelry, or expensive items - Any item considered dangerous (knives, guns, weapons, fireworks, matches/lighters, etc) - Alcohol or illegal drugs of any kind - Tobacco products, in any form (including e-cigarettes & vapes) - Animals or pets of any kind - Skateboards, bicycles, scooters, rollerblades, roller skates, and other personal sports equipment - Vehicles (teen campers are not allowed to drive themselves to/from camp, and must be checked-in by a parent or guardian) 17
+- Electronics: cell phones, smart watches, laptop computers, e-readers, tablets, music players, (anything with a screen), AirTags, etc. We maintain an unplugged, non-screen environment. - Food of any kind, including candy or chewing gum (all snacks are provided) - · Money, jewelry, or expensive items - Any item considered dangerous (knives, guns, weapons, fireworks, matches/lighters, etc) - Alcohol, illegal drugs of any kind, tobacco products (including e-cigarettes & vapes) - Animals or pets of any kind - Skateboards, bicycles, scooters, rollerblades/skates, and other personal sports items - Vehicles (teen campers are not allowed to drive themselves to/from camp, and must be checked-in by a parent or guardian)